 A: We are in MacKimmie Tower, room 501.
-We anticipate moving to a new location in Science B during the Winter of 2023 (date TBD), so email us at study.abroad@ucalgary.ca to confirm our location.
+We anticipate moving to a new location in Science B during the Winter of 2024 (date TBD), so email us at study.abroad@ucalgary.ca to confirm our location, or check out our website here.

-If you are a business student, please note the Haskayne exchange advisors are located in Scurfield hall.
+If you are a business student, please note the Haskayne exchange advisors are located in Matheson hall room 206.